coviccinelle/coviccinelle/README.md

 -->
 # Hi there 👋   I'm Phuong-Thao Nguyen 🌱
 🔭 I'm a curious Vietnamese girl currently studying at 42 Paris.
 I have a University degree in Communication and I'm preparing for another degree in Computer Science.

-I'm interested in discovering and creating things in general, it could be a meal, an edited video, coding a program, or solving a logical problem.
+I'm interested in discovering and creating things in general, it could be a meal, an edited video, coding a program, writing some pages, or solving a logical problem.

-Thanks for visiting my corner!
+Thanks for visiting my corner! 🌱📚🌸

 Some technologies I used in projects: